-Plastic surgery is a surgical specialty involved with both the improvement of a person's appearance and the reconstruction of facial and body tissue defects.
-Like any other surgery, there is always the risk of temporary or permanent damage.
+Plastic surgery is a surgical specialty involved with the improvement of a person's appearance and the reconstruction of facial and body tissue defects.
+There is a risk of temporary or permanent damage with plastic surgery as there is with any other type of surgery.

 When undergoing plastic surgery, you expect to be treated in a careful and professional manner.